confluentinc/tutorials/finding-distinct/kstreams/README.md

-# Deduplicate events from a Kafka topic based on a field in the event
+# Deduplicate events from a Kafka topic based on a field in the event with Kafka Streams

 Consider a topic with events that represent clicks on a website.
 Each event contains an IP address, a URL, and a timestamp.
-In this tutorial, we'll write a program that filters click events by the IP address within a window of time.
+In this tutorial, we'll write a program that filters duplicate click events by the IP address within a window of time.

 ```java